 We will support all our stakeholders to take action with the aim of creating a community of likeminded companies we can work with.
 However, if we deem a customer or supplier is failing to make progress on carbon reduction by 2022, we will not do business with them.
 It is a radical step, but we believe in putting our money where our mouth is.

 Unlike other businesses, we don’t believe buying carbon credits from the other side of the world to offset our emissions is good enough.
 Taking responsibility for your actions means making changes yourself, not relying on others to do it for you.

 However, it isn’t currently possible to achieve net zero without some form of carbon offsetting.

-As of 2022, we offset our Scope 1, Scope 2 (market-based) and Scope 3 emissions on a rolling monthly basis by investing in independently-verified peatland restoration projects in Scotland.
+As of 2022, we offset our Scope 1 and 2 emissions on a rolling basis by investing in independently-verified peatland restoration projects in Scotland.

 Sustainable Development Goals

 Our strategy is aligned with the UN Sustainable Development Goals – 17 key agendas to end poverty, protect the planet and improve the lives and prospects of everyone, everywhere.
 The SDGs are an internationally-recognised blueprint to a better and more sustainable world, and the business community has a huge role to play in achieving them.